NotHosomi/nt-payload/README.md

 ### MAPMAKERS MUST
-  make sure spawnrooms are inaccessible to the opposing team when active.
+  * make sure spawnrooms are inaccessible to the opposing team when active.
+  * abide by the <a href="#plugin-interactions">Plugin Interactions</a> rules.